Collaborative Document Editing with Multiple Users and AI Agents: System Implementation

 \subsection{Frontend Application}

-Our frontend is based on \textit{React} with \textit{React Bootstrap} for styling and \textit{React Quill} for the text editor.
+Our frontend uses \textit{React} with \textit{React Bootstrap} and \textit{React Quill} for the editor.
 We developed a custom Quill plugin for creating annotations.
-Real-time collaboration and syncing is implemented with \textit{Yjs}, a high-performance conflict-free replicated data type (CRDT)~\cite{yjsdocs}.
+Real-time collaboration and syncing is implemented with \textit{Yjs}, a conflict-free replicated data type (CRDT)~\cite{yjsdocs}.
 We used \textit{RTK Query} for data fetching and local state management.